 You can view minutes from discussions about the independence referendum at Board meetings held on 16 and 24 January 2013.
 Various Board papers that were prepared for discussion at those meetings are also available.

 Our views on the referendum on independence for Scotland

-Below you can find statements and briefings we have issued since UK Government's announcement on the Scottish referendum in January 2012.
-These include our views on legislation, responses to consultations and press statements.
+Below you can find briefings we have issued since the UK Government's announcement on the Scottish independence referendum in January 2012.
+These include our views on legislation and responses to consultations.

 Below you can find briefings outlining our views on amendments at different stages throughout the progress of the Referendum Bill.

 Our response to Scottish Government proposals for a Referendum Franchise (Scotland) Bill - January 2013

 On 7 December 2012 the Scottish Government invited us to give comments on their policy proposal and initial draft bill for extending the franchise to 16 and 17 year olds at the referendum.

 Note to Scottish Affairs Committee - July 2012

 The Scottish Affairs Committee invited our views on the issues that campaigners would need to consider if they wish to set up voluntary arrangements for disclosing information about funding and/or spending before the start of the referendum period.

 Response to Scottish and UK Government’s consultations on the Scottish referendum - March 2012